awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

    This SDK getting started scenario demonstrates how to interact with AWS Systems Manager (SSM) using the AWS SDK.
 The provided code is a Java application that demonstrates the usage of the AWS SSM SDK to interact with various AWS SSM service operations.

 ## Scenario Program Flow
-   - The application should allow the user to create an SSM maintenance window with a default name or a user-provided name.
+   - Creates an SSM maintenance window with a default name or a user-provided name.
-   - The application should allow the user to modify the maintenance window schedule.
+   - Modifies the maintenance window schedule.
-   - The application should allow the user to create an SSM document with a default name or a user-provided name.
+   - Creates an SSM document with a default name or a user-provided name.
-   - The application should send a command to a specified EC2 instance using the created SSM document and display the time when the command was invoked.
+   - Sends a command to a specified EC2 instance using the created SSM document and display the time when the command was invoked.
-   - The application should allow the user to create an SSM OpsItem with a predefined title, source, category, and severity.
+   - Creates an SSM OpsItem with a predefined title, source, category, and severity.
-   - The application should allow the user to update and resolve the created OpsItem.
+   - Updates and resolve the created OpsItem.
-   - The application should allow the user to delete the created SSM maintenance window and document.
+   - Deletes the created SSM maintenance window and document.

 ## Hello SSM
 This program is intended for users not familiar with the AWS SSM SDK to easily get up an running.
 The logic is to show use of listDocumentsPaginator().